yashvs34/http-server/README.md

 HTTP-server written in Node.js using Express.js framework doing authorisation and authentication using Zod library with connection to a MongoDB

 # How to run locally
-1. Clone the repo and install Node modules in same directory to install and use Node locally using command :-
+1. Clone the repo and install Node in same directory to install and use Node locally using command :-
 ```npm install```

 2. Install these libraries - Express, Zod, Mongoose, JWT token using command :-